-According to the 2018 American Community Survey 5-Year Estimates, the percentage of people driving to work alone was slightly higher in Sharon (80%) than in Windsor County as a whole (78%) or the State (76%).
+According to the 2018 American Community Survey 5-Year Estimates shown in Table 32, the percentage of people driving to work alone was slightly higher in Sharon (80%) than in Windsor County as a whole (78%) or the State (76%).
 Sharon workers average travel time to work is 24 minutes, which is close to the average for Windsor County and the State (23 minutes).